OSC/ood-documentation/source/customization.rst

       domains = "https://ondemand.osc.edu"

 #.
-Configure identity provider to include OnDemand host in HTTP Content-Security-Policy for frame-ancestors since OnDemand uses iFrames to trigger SSO with XDMoD when a user logs in
+Configure identity provider to include OnDemand host in HTTP `Content-Security-Policy for frame-ancestors <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors>`_ since OnDemand uses iFrames to trigger SSO with XDMoD when a user logs in.
+Below is what we ensured Content-Security-Policy header for frame-ancestors was set to when configuring Keycloak:

    .. code-block:: none